Antonov An-14

-The Antonov An-14 Pchelka or Pchyolka, Bdzhilka («Бджілка», "Little Bee", NATO reporting name: Clod) is a Soviet utility aircraft which was first flown on 15 March 1958.
+The Antonov An-14 Pchelka or Bdzhilka («Бджілка», "Little Bee", NATO reporting name: Clod) is a Soviet utility aircraft which was first flown on 15 March 1958.
 It was a twin-engined light STOL utility transport, with two 300 hp Ivchenko AI-14RF radial piston engines.
 Serial production started in 1966, and about 300 examples were built by the time production ended in 1972.
 The An-14 failed to replace the more successful An-2 biplane, which was manufactured until 2001.
-The An-14's successor, the An-28 with turboprop engines, is still manufactured at PZL Mielec factories in Poland, under the names PZL M28 Skytruck and PZL M28B Bryza.

 With very stable flight characteristics, the An-14 could be flown by most pilots after a few hours of basic training.
 A small number of An-14s are still in airworthy condition.